 Use Non-Flammable Pads

-Fire can be a real problem when you have a wooden deck.
-So, if you’re planning to host a BBQ party, it's best to place the grill somewhere away from the deck.
-The same goes for fire pits, chimneys, and candles.
-However, if you must have a grill or candles on your wood deck, use a fireproof mat to ensure safety.
+Fire can be a real problem when you have a wood deck.
+So if you’re planning to host a BBQ party, better place the grill somewhere away from the deck.
+The same goes for fire pits, chimineas, and candles.
+But if you must have the grill or candles in your wood deck, use a fireproof mat to ensure safety.

 Provide Ample Lighting

-A well-lit deck does not just provide aesthetic value to your property, it’s a basic safety measure that you can’t afford to overlook.
+A well-lit deck does not just provide aesthetic value to your property, it’s a basic safety measure that you can’t afford to overlook as well.
 That’s why you must regularly check and replace busted light bulbs.
 Make sure that the lighting fixtures and electrical outlets you’re using are up to standard.

-To prevent accidents, make sure there’s ample lighting on the stairs.
+To prevent accidents, make sure there’s ample lighting in the stairs.
 Trim shrubs and clean outdoor lighting fixtures so that light is not blocked.

 Make Sure Surrounding Trees Don’t Pose a Hazard

-If you have trees around your property, make sure none of the branches are too close to the deck because falling leaves can cause a problem.
+If you have trees around your property, make sure none of the branches overhang or are too close to the deck.
+Falling leaves are going to be an ever-present problem.
 Plus, decaying branches can suddenly break off without warning while you or your loved ones are lounging around the deck.
-Regularly trimming nearby trees is the best precautionary measure.
+Regularly trimming nearby trees makes the best precautionary measure.

 Have the Flashing Installed